 Number of People Who Subscribe To My Newsletter/Total Number of People Who Clicked My Ad x 100 = Conversion Rate

-Google Analytics is an incredibly versatile tool that allows you to understand who your audiences are, how they behave on your website, where they find out about your business (that is, traffic sources), and how they interact with your website content.
+Google Analytics is an incredibly versatile tool that allows you to understand who your audiences are, how they behave on your website (also create heatmaps in Google Analytics), where they find out about your business (that is, traffic sources), and how they interact with your website content.

-More specifically, Google Analytics allows you to set up Goals, which gives you the ability to track whenever a defined action is taken on your website (that is, the conversion rate), like submit a contact form or make a purchase.
+More specifically, Google Analytics allows you to set up Goals, which gives you the ability to track whenever a defined action is taken on your website (that is, the conversion rate), like form submissions or product purchases.

 Look at this short video from Google on how to use Goals within Google Analytics to track your conversion rates.